-Fig.~\ref{fig: speedup} shows the waveform generation time for \inspiralesigma{} and the surrogate, and the corresponding speedup achieved.
-With a starting GW frequency of $15$Hz and a sampling rate of $4096$Hz, the surrogate model is about $20$ times faster to evaluate at its lowest allowed total mass of $8.3M_\odot$, with an evaluation time of about $40$ms, thus making it adequate to analyze such light binary systems using routine LVK Bayesian parameter estimation pipelines.
+Figure~\ref{fig: speedup} compares the waveform generation time of \inspiralesigmasur{} with \inspiralesigma{}.
+With a starting GW frequency of $15$Hz and a sampling rate of $4096$Hz, \inspiralesigmasur{} is about $20$ times faster to evaluate at its lowest allowed total mass of $8.3M_\odot$, with an evaluation time of about $40$ms, thus making it adequate to analyze such light binary systems using routine LVK Bayesian parameter estimation pipelines.

-\textit{Conclusions---} In this \textit{Letter}, we presented a novel, scalable technique for constructing long-duration eccentric surrogates.
-The technique aims at simplifying the harmonic content of the eccentricity-induced oscillations in the surrogate data pieces by parameterizing them in terms of the \textit{mean anomaly} angle instead of time, enabling the construction of an order of magnitude more compressed surrogate models than the contemporary time-parameterized methods~\citep{Field:2013cfa, Islam:2021mha}, while being more faithful to the base waveform model.
-We also significantly simplify the parameter-space fitting of these oscillatory surrogate data pieces by parameterizing them against the \textit{instantaneous} waveform eccentricity and mean anomaly values.
+\textit{Conclusions---} In this \textit{Letter}, we presented a novel, uniquely scalable technique for constructing surrogates for very long-duration eccentric BBH waveforms.
+The technique simplifies the harmonic content of eccentricity-induced oscillations in the waveform data-pieces by parameterizing them in terms of the \textit{mean anomaly} angle instead of time.
+This enables construction of an order of magnitude more compressed surrogate models than all contemporary time-parameterized methods~\citep{Field:2013cfa, Islam:2021mha}, while being orders of magnitude more faithful to the base waveform model.
+We also significantly simplify the parameter-space fitting of these oscillatory waveform data-pieces by parameterizing them against the \textit{instantaneous} orbital eccentricity and mean anomaly values.

-Leveraging the scalability of the method, we constructed a $2.77\times 10^6M$ ($850-1250$ orbits) long non-spinning, eccentric surrogate of the waveform model \inspiralesigma{}~\citep{Paul:2024ujx} with starting eccentricities up to $0.43$, that can be used to analyze binaries of masses as low as $8.3M_\odot$ from $15$Hz.
+We demonstrate the scalability of this scheme by constructing \inspiralesigmasur{}: a $2.77\times 10^6M$ ($850-1250$ orbits) long non-spinning, eccentric surrogate of the waveform model \inspiralesigma{}~\citep{Paul:2024ujx} with starting eccentricities up to $0.43$.
+This can be used to analyze BBHs of masses as low as $8.3M_\odot$ from $15$Hz.
 The surrogate is efficient, taking about $40$ms to evaluate at its full duration, speeding up the waveform generation by an order of magnitude.
-The scalability of this technique should prove to be useful for constructing eccentric surrogates not only for the current detectors but also for the \textit{future third-generation detectors that will require orders of magnitude longer waveform templates} to observe nearly all the BBH mergers within the era of star formation~\citep{Reitze:2019iox, ET:2019dnz}.
+It can be accessed via the Python package \esigmapy{}~\citep{esigmapy, esigmasur-zenodo}.
+The scalability of this technique will prove useful for constructing eccentric surrogates not only for current GW detectors but also for the \textit{future third-generation detectors that will require orders of magnitude longer waveform templates} to observe nearly all the BBH mergers within the era of star formation~\citep{Reitze:2019iox, ET:2019dnz}.